cpl-kr/syntaxparser/Readme.md

 The syntactic check happens after the recognition of a word.
 Example of the use of the parser:
 <pre>
-    grammar grammar = ....;
+    Grammatik grammatik = ....;
-    Parser parser = new Parser(grammar);
+    Parser parser = new Parser(grammatik);
     String text = "...";
     for (int index = 0; index < grammatik.length(); index++) {
-        parser.processchar(text.charAt(index);
+        parser.verarbeiteZeichen(text.charAt(index);
     }
-    List<SyntaxpathWithWord> syntaxpathWithWord = parser.giveSyntaxpathWithWord();
+    List<SyntaxpfadMitWort> syntaxpfadeMitWort = parser.gebeSyntaxpfadeMitWort();
 </pre>
-To the processcharacters() method:
+To the verarbeiteZeichen() method:
 " ", "\n", "\r" and "\t" are evaluated as whitespaces.
 The character "\" is evaluated as a control character, whereas the following character is evaluated as a character for further processing.
 Thus, the whitespaces and the control character "\" can be evaluated as characters for further processing.
-With this version of the syntax parser, after each and also after the last word of a text to be parsed there must be an additional call to processcharacter() with a whitespace (without preceding "\"), because the syntactic check is done word by word.
+After each and also after the last word of a text to be parsed there must be an additional call to processcharacter() with a whitespace (without preceding "\"), because the syntactic check is done word by word.
 The result can be fetched with the method giveSyntaxpathsWithWord().
 One gets a list of "SyntaxpathWithWord" with the methods getSyntaxpath() and getWord().